mmihaipreda/e-pay-recap/README.md

 ---

-#### Bref theoretical concept about JavaCard™ and implementation examples of common uses of JavaCard™
+#### Bref theoretical concepts about JavaCard™ and implementation examples of common uses of JavaCard™

 ---